gpoitch/ember-cli-less/README.md

 });
 ```

 **Available Options:**

-- `paths`: an array of include paths
+- `paths`: An array of include paths
-- `sourceMap`: whether to generate source maps.
-Defaults to `true` in development.  sourceMap can also
+- `sourceMap`: Whether to generate source maps.
+Defaults to `true` in development and can also
 take an object of sub options: http://lesscss.org/usage/#programmatic-usage
-- `mergeTrees`: an object of the available options to pass to the internal [merge trees] plugin
+- `mergeTrees`: An object of the available options to pass to the internal [merge trees] plugin

 ## Configuring Input/Output Paths